Midhun-Jo-Antony/global-sprint/_articles/site-hosts-guide/checklist.md

 * If you do not have computers in the space, remember to encourage participants to bring their own laptops (if available)
 * Come to site host office hours, and test Vidyo Conferencing.
 [Schedule here.](https://public.etherpad-mozilla.org/p/global-sprint-host-hours)
 * Post, tweet, and/or blog about the event! (include registration link for your site registration page if you still have spaces available).
 Again, you can use our pre-written posts.
-* Send a last round of email invitations and reminders; let participants know about the INtro to Sprint Participation calls [Info on those calls is here](https://public.etherpad-mozilla.org/p/global-sprint-intro18).
+* Send a last round of email invitations and reminders; let participants know about the Intro to Sprint Participation calls [Info on those calls is here](https://public.etherpad-mozilla.org/p/global-sprint-intro18).

 ### What to do the day before the Sprint